Cammi (character): Fictional character biography

 Camille "Cammi" Benally was an average 10-year-old human girl with an absentee father and alcoholic, abusive mother in the small town of Coot's Bluff, Alaska.
-She encounters Drax the Destroyer when a prison ship containing Drax crash-lands on Earth just outside her town.
+She encounters Drax the Destroyer when a prison ship containing Drax crash-lands on Earth just outside Coot's Bluff.
 Cammi befriends Drax and helps him protect Coot's Bluff from Paibok, Lunatik, and the Blood Brothers.
 A second prison ship later arrives and arrests both Drax and Cammi.

-After arriving on Xandar, Cammi joins Drax, Nova and the other Guardians of the Galaxy to take on Annihilus and his Wave.
+After arriving on Xandar, Cammi joins Drax, Nova and the other Guardians of the Galaxy to take on Annihilus and the Annihilation Wave.
 Surviving Annihilus' attack on the intergalactic prison known as the Kyln, Drax and Cammi team up with the last member of the Xandarian Nova Corps, Richard Rider.
-Together they fight against the advancing Annihilation Wave as Drax trains Nova to be a warrior.
-During a doomed battle between the Annihilation Wave and the United Front, Drax stays behind to fight off the invaders while Cammi and others finish the evacuation.
-Drax leaves Cammi behind with the United Front as he goes to rescue Moondragon.
-After single-handedly killing Thanos, Drax returns with Moondragon, but with no report of Cammi's whereabouts.
-Cammi is later seen, alive and allied with one of Thanos' powerful miniature assistants.
+During a battle between the Annihilation Wave and the United Front, Drax stays behind to fight off the invaders while Cammi and others finish the evacuation.